-The NRC Decadal Survey recommends an integrated strategy for Earth science and applications from space.
-This IIP solicitation focuses on the instrumentation to make the science measurements that are described by the Decadal Survey.
-The measurements called out in the Decadal Survey mission concepts include such things as radiation balance; soil moisture; ice sheet height; surface deformation; vegetation structure; land surface composition; carbon dioxide column integrals; ocean, lake, and river water levels; atmospheric gas columns; ocean color; aerosol and cloud profiles; land surface topography, temperature and humidity sounding; gravity fields; snow accumulation; ozone and trace gas profiles; and tropospheric winds.
-This list is illustrative only - proposers should refer to the Decadal Survey itself for clarification of the exact measurements desired.
+The Decadal Survey and Climate-Centric Architecture recommend an integrated strategy for Earth science and applications from space.
+This InVEST Program solicitation focuses on flight validation of instrument subsystems and small instruments to enable the science measurements that are described by the Decadal Survey and Climate-Centric Architecture.
+The measurements called out in these two documents include such things as radiation balance; soil moisture; ice sheet height; surface deformation; vegetation structure; land surface composition; carbon dioxide column integrals; ocean, lake, and river water levels; atmospheric gas columns; ocean color; aerosol and cloud profiles; land surface topography, temperature and humidity sounding; gravity fields; snow accumulation; ozone and trace gas profiles; and tropospheric winds.
+This list is illustrative only; proposers should refer to the Decadal Survey and Climate-Centric Architecture for clarification of the exact measurements desired.
+Priority will be given to those proposals that most clearly address technology validation for one or more of these science measurements and their associated missions.